aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

-### Token fetch and refresh
+### Token Fetch and Refresh

-#### Cognito User Pool tokens
+#### Cognito User Pools Tokens
-The `AWSMobileClient` will return valid JWT tokens from your cache immediately if they have not expired.
-If they have expired it will look for a **Refresh** token in the cache.
-If it is available and not expired it will be used to fetch a valid **IdToken** and **AccessToken** and store them in the cache.
+AWSMobileClient will return valid JWT tokens from the cache immediately if they have not expired.
+If they have expired, it will look for a **Refresh** token in the cache.
+If it is available, and not expired, the token will be used to fetch valid **IdToken** and **AccessTokens** and store them in the cache.

-If the Refresh tokens have expired and you then make call to any AWS service, such as a AppSync GraphQL request or S3 upload, the `AWSMobileClient` will dispatch a state notification that a re-login is required.
-At this point you can choose to present the user with a login screen, call `AWSMobileClient.default().signIn()`, or perform custom business logic.
+If the refresh tokens have expired and you try to make a call to an AWS resource, such as an AppSync GraphQL request or S3 upload, AWSMobileClient will dispatch a state notification that authentication is required.
+At this point you can choose to present the user with a login screen, by calling `AWSMobileClient.default().signIn()`, or perform custom business logic.
 For example:

 ```swift
 AWSMobileClient.default().addUserStateListener(self) { (userState, info) in